Unboring ideals: Boring spaces

 Now we show that $X$ is a disjoint union of finitely many one-point compactifications of discrete spaces.
 Since $X$ is Hausdorff, there are pairwise disjoint open sets $U_0,\ldots,U_n$ such that $x_i\in U_i$, for $i\leq n$.
 Without loss of generality we may assume that $X=U_0\cup\ldots\cup U_n$.
-Indeed, the set $X\setminus (U_0\cup\ldots\cup U_n)$ is finite (otherwise it would contain a surjective sequence with no convergent subsequence), so open (by the above paragraph) and we can add it to $U_0$.
+Indeed, the set $X\setminus (U_0\cup\ldots\cup U_n)$ is finite (otherwise it would contain an injective sequence with no convergent subsequence), so open (by the above paragraph) and we can add it to $U_0$.
 We claim that $U_i$ with the topology $\{V\cap U_i:\ V\in\tau\}$ is a one-point compactification of a discrete space, for each $i\leq n$.

 Fix $i\leq n$.
 We already know that each $x\in U_i\setminus\{x_i\}$ is isolated.
 Thus, we only need to show that for each open neighborhood $V$ of $x_i$ the set $U_i\setminus V$ is finite.
-This is true as otherwise $U_i\setminus V$ would contain a surjective sequence with no convergent subsequence (as this sequence is outside some neighborhood of $x_j$, for each $j\leq n$), which contradicts sequential compactness of $X$.
+This is true as otherwise $U_i\setminus V$ would contain an injective sequence with no convergent subsequence (as this sequence is outside some neighborhood of $x_j$, for each $j\leq n$), which contradicts sequential compactness of $X$.

 (iii) and (iv): Straightforward (using item (ii)). \end{proof}

 \begin{proposition} If $\fin^2\not\sqsubseteq\I$ then each boring space is in FinBW($\I$). \end{proposition}